-do\, help\, and complete\ functions differ only in that they're now required to accept a reference to cmd2.Cmd as the first argument after self.
+do\, help\, and complete\ functions differ only in that self is the CommandSet instead of the cmd2 app on register (cmd)

-'''

-on_register(cmd)

-'''

 Called by cmd2.Cmd when a CommandSet is registered.
 Subclasses can override this to perform an initialization requiring access to the Cmd object.